 A history of anime

 Anime itself dates back over a hundred years.
-The first confirmed example was produced in 1917 titled Namakura Gatana with a run time of only four minutes.
+The first confirmed example of anime was produced in 1917 titled Namakura Gatana with a run time of only four minutes.
 Over time, it has had its highs and lows facing various obstacles both within Japan and internationally.

 This video by Screen Rant summarizes the history of anime and how it evolved from its 1917 origins to the animation styles we see today.